alyssamichelle/progress/The Future of JS 2018.md

 VueJS has been on the rise and mentioned as the next “hot new thing”.
 It is VERY similar to AngularJS, and does not require a compiled language change like TypeScript.
 (Yay, the people can still have their CoffeeScript *and the dev world shudders*).

-> “Vue is simple to get started, scales to large cases easily, has everything you need end to end to build small to large scale apps.” — Austin M

 ![](http://cl.nicoll.co/oGMm/Image%202017-12-11%20at%205.29.16%20pm.png)

 **What is Vue?**
 You guessed it!
 Vue is yet another WONDERFUL JavaScript framework.
+Vue is simple to get started, scales to large cases easily, has everything you need end to end to build small to large scale apps.
 It boasts these fun features, which after reading, you should think to yourself... *AngularJS?*.

 **AngularJS *cough* I mean, Vue.js Features**
 Reactive Interfaces